How To Buy a Prepaid Sim Card in the UK

 Airalo offers the following eSim plans for use within the EU:

 If you’ll be traveling outside the EU, then I recommend checking out their global eSim cards.
-Although these aren’t as affordable as the regional or local sims, so make sure to compare them against buying a local sim card for the country you’ll be visiting.
+Although these aren’t as affordable as the regional or local sims, so make sure to compare them against buying a local sim card and eSim for the country you’ll be visiting.

 global esim card from airalo